celsowm/metal-orm/docs/level-3-backend-tutorial.md

 ## 5) Bootstrap metadata once

-Call `bootstrapEntities()` after importing your classes so the decorators become `TableDef`s.
+`getTableDefFromEntity()` / `selectFromEntity()` will now lazy-bootstrap when the table isn't built yet, but it's still better to bootstrap explicitly once so you reuse the same `TableDef` instances everywhere (and have them handy for schema generation).
 If you used the generator, it already exports a `bootstrapEntityTables()` helper.

 ```ts
 // src/db-tables.ts